 Once you finish shaving, rinse thoroughly and dry off.

 Applying antiseptic is one of the most important steps of your shave.
 It's going to kill any bacteria, preventing irritation, razor bumps, or ingrown hairs.

 To apply, squirt a little antiseptic into your hands and rub evenly and generously on the skin just after shaving.

 Let the antiseptic dry before you put on any powder or clothes.

 Next, you will want to apply body powder or talcum powder.
 Unless you want to feel clammy and itchy, this step is a must.

 So gents, that's it!
 You're done!
 Congratulations!

-The antiseptic you used in the initial process should be reapplied for the first few days after you shave--this will make a huge difference in any skin outbreaks or irritation.
+The antiseptic you used in the initial process should be reapplied for the first few days after you shave.
+This will make a huge difference in skin outbreaks or irritation.

-As the hair regrows, you will want to scrub the area with a skin scrubbing product or cloth.
-This will help losen and soften the hair as it regrows, in addition to preventing ingrown hairs.
+As the hair regrows, you will want to scrub the area with an exfoliating product or cloth.
+This will help loosen and soften the hair as it regrows in addition to preventing ingrown hairs.
 If you should get an ingrown hair, you can try to massage it out over a couple of days with a scrub.
-If that doesn't work, you can get ingrown hair tweezers to remove.
-You can make your own scrub by mixing brown sugar and olive oil.
+If that doesn't work, you can get tweezers to remove.
+You can also make your own scrub by mixing brown sugar and olive oil.

-I don't recommend re-shaving daily or every other day--this will usually just aggravate the skin.
+I don't recommend re-shaving daily or every other day–this will usually just aggravate the skin.
 It's best for you to shave no more than once a week.
-If you're re-using the same blade, be sure to disinfect the blade with alcohol to kill any bacteria.
+If you're re-using the same blade, be sure to disinfect it with alcohol to kill any bacteria.